 Notwithstanding recent appeal decisions, the Council considers that it has a 5 year housing land supply, however, regardless of the housing land supply position, it is considered that open countryside policy remains up-to-date and in accordance with the NPPF.
+This proposal would be detrimental to the open countryside in this location

-Furthermore, the proposal would result in the loss of best and most versatile agricultural land. even though at 3.9 hectares this is not significant.
+Furthermore, the proposal would result in the loss of best and most versatile agricultural land. even though at 3.9 hectares this is not large.
 However, in the absence of a need to develop the site in order to meet housing land supply requirements, it is considered that the benefits of development would not outweigh the loss of agricultural land

 The proposed development has a cumulative impact upon highways congestion in the area, and it is considered that the application cannot be considered in isolation from the other committed schemes in the area.
-No pre-application discussions took place and the information submitted in support of this application is lacking in terms of safety and congestion matters.
+No pre-applcaition discussions took place and the information submitted in support of this application is lacking in terms of safety and congestion matters.
+The applicant is aware of this concern fro the previous scheme.
 In addition the Strategic Highways manager considers the Transport Assessment to be lacking in detail.